Beavers see off Spelthorne to seal cup progress

 Beavers had the ball in the net again on the half hour mark only for it to be disallowed by referee Paul Andrews.
 Obi had successfully controlled Rian Bray’s knockdown before drilling the ball beyond Harry Poole, but he was adjudged to have been offside.

-On the 40th minute, Spelthorne equalised against the run of play as Tom Lovelock parried Jack Wadmore’s shot into the path of Lewis Flatman who tapped home from on the line.
+On the 40th minute, Spelthorne equalised against the run of play as Tom Lovelock parried Jack Wadmore’s shot into the path of Lewis Flatman, and he tapped home from on the line.

 Beavers were close to gaining a two-goal cushion before the break when Nathan Mavila received the ball on the overlap before crossing into the feet of Ricky Wellard whose first-time effort was just wide.